 This run is an out and back run based on time - 135mins

-You will head up Hackthorne Road to The Cup Cafe.
+You will run up Hackthorne Road to Dusk Cafe (formally The Cup).
 Cross over carefully onto Dyers Pass Road (please refer to maps below).

 Run up Dyers Pass Road to our cones where we will cross you over onto Harry Ell Track.